PostgreSQL 正體中文使用手冊

 9.8. 型別轉換函式

-ThePostgreSQLformatting functions provide a powerful set of tools for converting various data types (date/time, integer, floating point, numeric) to formatted strings and for converting from formatted strings to specific data types.Table 9.23lists them.
+ThePostgreSQLformatting functions provide a powerful set of tools for converting various data types (date/time, integer, floating point, numeric) to formatted strings and for converting from formatted strings to specific data types.lists them.
 These functions all follow a common calling convention: the first argument is the value to be formatted and the second argument is a template that defines the output or input format.

 Table 9.23.
 Formatting Functions